Reading Recovery achieves strong results and ranks highest in evidence of effectiveness

-The WWC translates effect sizes from research into an improvement index that reflects the change in a student’s percentile rank that can be expected if the student has the intervention.
-Administrators use these index ratings to make informed decisions while selecting the right program for their schools and districts.
+The WWC translates effect sizes from research into an improvement index to reflect the change in a student’s percentile rank that can be expected if the student receives the intervention.
+Administrators use these index ratings to make informed decisions while selecting the right programs for their schools and districts.

 Reading Recovery’s evidence Reading Recovery achieved strong results, receiving positive or potentially positive ratings across all four outcomes — alphabetics (phonics and phonemic awareness), fluency, comprehension, and reading achievement.
 Among programs reviewed, Reading Recovery received the highest improvement index in reading achievement and fluency.*

 These ratings include the addition of the Consortium for Policy Research in Education (CPRE) single study review of the four-year i3 scale-up report.
 The study has not yet been incorporated into the Reading Recovery beginning reading intervention report, last updated in 2013.
 Ratings were calculated following procedures in the WWC Handbook 4.0.

 The inclusion of this study increases the outcome domains of alphabetics, comprehension, and reading achievement to the category of ‘medium to large’ and increases the rating for the alphabetics and comprehension outcomes from ‘potentially positive’ to ‘positive.’

 What Works Clearinghouse has reviewed first-year results from the American Institutes for Research’s national randomized controlled trial of Descubriendo La Lectura.
 Read the full details HERE.